-Every woman knows the importance of this annual visit but, often times, taking care of ourselves falls to the end of the to do list.
-Dr. Turner’s expertise in Women’s Medicine gives her extra insight into conditions and even anxiety that can be associated with gynecological visits and applies her knowledge in a way that can make this important and necessary visit comfortable and insightful.
+Every woman knows the importance of this annual visit, but, frequently, taking care of ourselves falls to the end of the “to-do” list.
+The Living Wellness doctors’ expertise in Women’s Medicine gives them insight into the conditions and the anxiety that can be associated with gynecological visits.
+They apply their knowledge in a way that can make this essential and necessary visit comfortable and insightful.

-- Annual Pap Smear: this is done for two reasons
+- Annual Pap Smear: This is done for two reasons:

-- Pap Smear: a sample is taken to assure the cells of the cervix are healthy
+- Pap Smear: A sample is taken to assure the cells of the cervix are healthy.

-- Urine test: this will show if there is any blood, infection, protein or sugar in your urine.
+- Urine test: This will show if there is any blood, infection, protein, or sugar in your urine.

 - Contraception options

 - Natural hormone replacement options (for peri and post-menopausal women)

 - Other preventative health measures

 How Often Should a Woman Get a Pap?

 See the guidelines at the American College of Obstetricians and Gynecologists (updated 2013).
 Remember, how frequently you need a pap will depend on your medical history, any symptoms you might have, and any known STD exposures.
 Be sure to discuss with your physician how frequently you need your pap done.
 Here are my general recommendations: